 Consistent trading is all about estimating the probability of the success of your trades and striving to keep the result as similar as possible.

-With gambling, you do not know what the outcome will be.
+With gambling, you do not know what the outcome will be, positive or negative.
 With forex trading, you can work out the probability of the outcomes of your trades.

 How to become a consistent forex trader